MiRoDS/MiRoDS.github.io/project4.md

 However, what is now the point in time at which the exponential growth slows down?
 This must be the point at which the increase of new cases per day is highest: Mathematically, this is the maximum of the second derivative also know as the inflection point.

 ### Spreading rate and measure effect time
 Two characteristics have been calculated from the values of first and second derivatives.
+The first one is the mean spreading rate which explains the growth per day from the start of the outbreak till the inflection point when the spreading rate decreases:
+$$Spreading Rate=\sqrt[Number of days]{\frac{Number of cases on last day}{Number of cases on first day}}$$

 ## Conclusion
 If you want to see some more details, see my Jupyter-Notebook I have created for this analysis in my GitHub repository [here](https://github.com/MiRoDS/DataScience_Project4).